GeniusDai/cppev/README.md

 * Tcp Pressure: Perform cross socket family pressure test for ipv6 server.

 * Event Driven Nio: Demo how to use event loop for the nio classes.

+# Issues and Maintenance

+* Due to rapid development, regression issue may occur intermittently.
+Please pull latest code when you're blocked by compile/runtime issue in the dev branch.

+* Repo is long-term maintained, author will keep working on the todo-list.

+* If you found any shortage or any new feature you think is nice to have, please feel free to raise an issue.